moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 Seeds:
+- These image should consist of only the image of the seed that would be on a packet - the rest of it should be transparent
 - Each image must be 16 x 16px
 - For each crop growth in the following folders, there has to be one crop image with the same name:
  - CustomImages/CropGrowth/NormalCrops (without the -4 or -5 in the name)
  - CustomImages/CropGrowth/RegrowingCrops
  - CustomImages/CropGrowth/TrellisCrops
  - CustomImages/CropGrowth/Flowers

+ SeedPackets:
+ - Greyscale images of seed packets that the seeds will be recolored and combined with a seed image
+ - Each image must be 16 x 16px

+ SeedPackets/TrellisPackets:
+  - Greyscale images of seed packets that the seeds will be recolored and combined with a trellis seed image
+  - Eachimage must be 16 x 16px
+  - Ensure that the seed in the corresponding seed image lines up with the standard location of all the Trellis Packets, or the image will look strange

 Weapons: